pishangujeniya/instagram-helper/README.md

 ### Upcoming features !!!

-1. Get list of media sent, and unsend selected medias only. (such as video, audio, photos).
+1. Get list of media sent, and unsend selected medias only. (such as video, photos).

 ### Warning
 > The script or the creator is in any ways not reponsibile for any of your actions.
 Do at your own risk.